matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 It does not require any of these MSCs to be implemented but it works best when implemented together with the rest of these MSCs.

-MSC3907 to cordinate mutes via policy list, MSC3908 to make temporary mutes an option when cordinated via policy lists and MSC3784 to help enable building better user experiences interacting with policy lists.
+MSC3907 to coordinate mutes via policy list, MSC3908 to make temporary mutes an option when coordinated via policy lists and MSC3784 to help enable building better user experiences interacting with policy lists.